charlie-labs/bun-lib-template/README.md

 # bun-lib-template

-Fast, repeatable Bun + TypeScript project bootstrap for Charlie Labs.
+Opinionated Bun + TypeScript library starter for Charlie Labs.

-ESM-first, strict TS, no boilerplate fatigue.
+> Use **GitHub’s Template Repository** flow to clone this repo, then run the initializer script to personalize package metadata, README content, and git history.

-> Use **GitHub’s Template Repository** flow to clone this into new projects, then run a tiny initializer to personalize the repo (name, URLs, README, etc.).
+> **Default branch:** The template (and repos created from it) start on `master`.
+Rename it to `main` if you prefer that convention.

 ---